|Section 4(f) Policy Paper: Use to find guidance on what constitutes a 'use' of a 4(f) resource, format for documents, and other policies. |

 - Coordination to date

 - Upon completion of the review, the local agency prepares the final evaluation.
-The final evaluation is submitted to HQ H&LP, via the Regional Local Programs Engineer, for review and transmittal to FHWA.
+The final evaluation is submitted to HQ Local Programs, via the Regional Local Programs Engineer, for review and transmittal to FHWA.
 With FHWA's approval of the final evaluation, the process is completed.

 More 4(f) resources